ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When decoding a CBOR-encoded EAT, the CBOR item type indicates the type of the submodule as follows.
 A map indicates a CBOR-encoded submodule Claims-Set.
 An array indicates a CBOR-encoded Detached-Submodule-Digest.
-A byte string indicates a CBOR-encoded Nested-Token.
+A byte string indicates a CBOR-encoded CBOR-Nested-Token.
-A text string indicates a JSON-encoded JSON-Nested-Token.
+A text string indicates a JSON-encoded JSON-Selector.
+Where JSON-Selector is used in a CBOR-encoded EAT, the "DIGEST" type and corresponding Detached-Submodule-Digest type MUST NOT be used.

 The type of a CBOR-encoded nested token is always determined by the CBOR tag encountered after the byte string wrapping is removed in a CBOR-encoded enclosing token or after the base64 wrapping is removed in JSON-encoded enclosing token.

-The type of a JSON-encoded nested token is always determined by the string name in JSON-Nested-Token and is always “JWT”, “BUNDLE” or a new name standardized outside this document for a further type (e.g., “UCCS”).
+The type of a JSON-encoded nested token is always determined by the string name in JSON-Selector and is always “JWT”, “BUNDLE” or a new name standardized outside this document for a further type (e.g., “UCCS”).
 This string name may also be “CBOR” to indicate the nested token is CBOR-encoded.

 "JWT":